-We list the best five privacy centric Linux Distributions of 2023 in this article to give you a heads up before choosing one.
+In this article, we list the best five privacy-centric Linux Distributions of 2024 to give you a heads-up before choosing one.

 Internet privacy has become a major concern with the Pandemic and work-from-home situations.
 The more we go deep into the digital edge, the more cyber security and privacy become a considerable aspect of everyone’s daily life.
 Almost every day, you see CVEs, a couple of zero-day in a month and ransomware attacks.